 The balance sheet concepts of book value, or net tangible assets, and shareholders' equity are not quite the same thing.
 To find a company's book value, you need to take the shareholders' equity and exclude all intangible items.

 This leaves you with the theoretical value of all of the company's tangible assets which are those assets that can be touched, seen, and felt as opposed to things such as patents, trademarks, copyrights, and customer relationships.
 It is this distinction that causes book value to be referred to as net tangible assets.

-Why Net Tangible Assets, or Book Value, Is Important
+Why Net Tangible Assets Are Important